xuesu/Arxived-LLM-Jailbreak/README.md

 - The analysis is limited by a constrained dataset and testing conditions, with prompts only run once, which may affect variability in results.
 - There is no specification on the precise methodologies or conditions under which guardrails failed in the experiments, which are crucial for understanding limitations.
 - The extracted text appears to be incomplete.
 Additional details may be present in the full paper.
+### CeTAD: Towards Certified Toxicity-Aware Distance in Vision Language Models
+#### 1. Summary of this text
+This paper presents CeTAD, a novel framework aimed at enhancing the robustness of vision-language models (VLMs) against jailbreak attacks.
+It introduces a new distance metric that quantifies semantic discrepancies between malicious and intended responses, improving upon existing measures like cosine similarity.
+The framework incorporates a regressed certification method using randomized smoothing to provide formal robustness guarantees against adversarial and structural perturbations.
+Additionally, it employs feature-space defenses that apply noise distributions in latent embeddings to mitigate threats.
+The findings indicate that this approach can significantly boost the trustworthiness of VLMs amid potential threats.

+#### 2. Related Metadata
+- Tools/Algorithms created: *"A universal certified defense framework for VLMs, incorporating a toxicity-aware distance metric and randomized smoothing."*
+- Benchmarks introduced: *"Not specified."*
+- Codebase/Data URL: *"Not mentioned."*
+- Evaluated LLMs: *"MiniGPT-4 (Vicuna-13B) is used for evaluations."*
+- Attack/Defense Techniques: *"Prompt optimization, natural language feedback, response evaluation-based defenses, prompt perturbation-based defenses, and feature-space defenses."*
+- Frameworks Critiqued: *"Various existing VLM defense mechanisms."*

+#### 3. Main Contributions
+- Novel ideas/insights introduced: *"A toxicity-aware distance metric that better captures semantic differences between malicious and intended responses."*
+- Key problem(s) addressed: *"Robustness of VLMs against malicious jailbreak prompts."*
+- Comparison to existing work: *"Existing defenses rely primarily on heuristics and lack formal guarantees, while CeTAD provides certified robustness against adversarial manipulation."*

+#### 4. Methods & Approach
+- Key techniques/frameworks used: *"A distance metric using responses' toxicity scores and cosine similarity, regressed certification through randomized smoothing, and a feature-space defense employing noise distributions."*
+- Technical details:
+  - The toxicity-aware distance is defined mathematically as:
+  \( D(r_{\langle x_E,t\rangle}^{\theta,\tau_1}, r_{th}) = 1 - (\lambda \cdot \Gamma(r_{\langle x_E,t\rangle}^{\theta,\tau_1}) + (1 - \lambda) \cdot C(r_{\langle x_E,t\rangle}^{\theta,\tau_1}, r_{th})) \)
+- Additional specifics: *"Utilizes randomized smoothing to certified distances under adversarial perturbations and ensures robustness through mathematical thresholds."*
+- Formal proofs and mathematical models: *"Multiple lemmas defining certification boundaries under ℓ2 and ℓ1 norms."*

+#### 5. Findings & Empirical Results
+- Major experimental findings: *"The proposed framework significantly outperforms traditional methods in mitigating jailbreak risks."*
+- Benchmarks/metrics: *"Probabilistic certificates are derived under Gaussian and Laplacian noise distributions."*
+- Notable results: *"Variance in performance of probabilistic certification across different types of noise, with Laplacian showing consistent robustness."*
+- Limitations: *"Trade-offs identified in robustness performance based on noise characteristics."*

+#### 6. Implications for LLM Safety
+- Findings' effect on safety concerns: *"Elevates robustness against adversarial examples, particularly for visual inputs in VLMs."*
+- Recommendations: *"Implementing the certified defense framework within existing VLMs could enhance their reliability and resistance to jailbreaking."*

+#### 7. Missing Information & Caveats
+- Missing parts of the paper: *"No data on empirical benchmarks for other methods or comprehensive experimental results on non-targeted attacks."*
+- Ambiguities: *"The extracted text does not provide complete details on the implementation or performance comparisons with all existing defenses."*

 ### SoK: Understanding Vulnerabilities in the Large Language Model Supply Chain
 ### 1. Summary of this text
 The paper "SoK: Understanding Vulnerabilities in the Large Language Model Supply Chain" presents a systematic analysis of 529 vulnerabilities identified across 75 prominent LLM projects.
 The study reveals that vulnerabilities are predominantly found in application (50.3%) and model layers (42.7%), primarily due to improper resource control (45.7%) and inadequate neutralization (25.1%).
 The authors highlight a significant security gap in existing research, which mainly addresses content safety but neglects underlying software vulnerabilities.
 The study offers actionable insights through a root cause taxonomy and by evaluating fix patterns, contributing to enhanced security measures in the LLM ecosystem.